Men's All-Mountain back ski reviews 2019

 The best skis in this category are great performers both on the piste and in freeride.
 They're designed with experienced riders in mind who want a tool that will adapt to all types of snow and all terrains.

-The ski is extremely versatile.
-It's a true all-mountain ski that’s as happy on freshly groomed slopes...
+This ski is extremely versatile - a true all-mountain ski that is at ease on freshly groomed slopes...
 Read on

-The new (5th) generation Mantra from Völkl has been entirely redesigned.
-The structure has changed with the inclusion of a Titanal frame all round the ski instead of the traditional plates inserted in the core.
+The new 5th generation Mantra from Völkl has been entirely redesigned.
+The structure has changed with the inclusion of a Titanal frame that goes around the ski instead of the traditional plates that were inserted in the core.

-Given the large number of questions we get about this, we'd like to remind you that Titanal is the trade name given to an aluminium based alloy with excellent mechanical properties....
+Given the large number of questions we get about this, we would like to remind you that Titanal is the trade name given to an aluminum-based alloy that has excellent mechanical properties....
 Read on

-Voted "Best ski" last year, the Stormrider 95 lost a few slots this season in the milder snow conditions.
-It nonetheless remains a reference in this market segment.
+Voted "Best Ski" last year, the Stormrider 95 dropped a few spots in the rankings this season when the skis were tested in softer snow conditions.
+Nonetheless, it remains a leader in this market segment.

-We've been reviewing Rossignol's Experience for many years now...
-Our reviewers have frequently criticized the skis for being too focused on the world of the groomers, with strongly shaped designs and radical tips.
+We have been testing Rossignol's Experience line for many years now.
+Our testers have frequently criticized the skis for being too focused on skiing the frontside, having oversized tips and a lot of shape.

-In January 2018, Rossignol told us it had taken our comments into account (and no doubt those of other reviews too) when it presented us with the new Experience line with straighter shapes...
+In January 2018, Rossignol told us it had taken our comments into account (and no doubt those of other reviews as well).
+They showed us the skis in the new Experience range, which had straighter shapes...
 Read on

-Another legendary ski, the PROSKILAB 2016 reviewers were extremely impressed by the Enforcer 100 from Nordica which has won a "Best ski" dist-pinction in the past.
+Another legendary ski, the Nordica Enforcer 100 has always impressed the PROSKILAB testers and has won a "Best Ski" award in the past.

-The trail/off-trail mix is still very well-balanced.
+There is a good balance between on-piste and off-piste performance.
 The ski performs well on the groomers.
-With good flex distribution,...
+It has good flex distribution,...
 Read on

-Selected for the PROSKILAB review for several seasons now, the H-95 from ZAG is one of the best skis in this market segment.
-Unfortunately, the reviewers detected erratic behavior that was probably due to a technical preparation problem: unpredictable initiation, temperamental turn control, unreliable pressure...
+Selected for the PROSKILAB review for several seasons now, the H-95 from ZAG is one of the best skis in this segment of the market.
+Unfortunately, the testers detected erratic behavior that was probably due to how the skis were tuned: unpredictable turn initiation, inconsistent control in the turns, irregular pressure...

 As a result, we decided not to review the ski this year and to try again next year.
-As far as we know, the ski hasn't changed, and we suggest that our readers check out the PROSKILAB 2018 review and other 2019 reviews...
+As far as we know, the ski has not changed, and we suggest that our readers check out the PROSKILAB 2018 review and other 2019 reviews...
 Read on